ymichel/Geolocation-Plugin/readme.txt

 = 1.6 =
 * reducing calls for reverseGeocode
-* preparing removal of jQuery for OpenStreetMap usage (vanilla JavaScript)
+* removal of jQuery for OpenStreetMap usage (vanilla JavaScript)
 * embedding leaflet js and css to ommit external request to 3rd parties

 = 1.5.3 =